CommonAccord/Cmacc-Org/Doc/G/on-agreements-paper/Pr0b/Sec/TechnicalSteps.md

 2.Ti=ProseObjects as Substrate for LLMs

 2.0.sec=LLMs have the ability to analyze, manipulate and generate text.
 They can be used to analyze and manipulate ProseObjects, as well as to generate new ProseObjects.
-This is a powerful combination, as it allows the LLM to root its work in human (lawyer) friendly formats of text.
+This is a powerful combination, as it allows the LLM to root its work in human readable tokens of text.
 The key=values and node names can function as tokens for the LLM at a much higher level than normal LLM tokens, a level that humans (lawyers) can directly work with, understand and contribute.

 2.1.sec=Dummy